 Ethiopian Wolf Conservation Programme (EWCP) was established by Born Free as a long-term partnership with Ethiopia and WildCRU at the University of Oxford.

-Through EWCP we support conservation, monitoring and management of Ethiopian wolves and the afroalpine habitat, along with disease prevention and control through vaccination campaigns.
+Through EWCP we support conservation, monitoring and management of Ethiopian wolves, and disease prevention and control through vaccination campaigns.